The holomorphic couch theorem: The remaining cases

 \subsection{$h$ is cyclic but not parabolic}

+Suppose that $h: X \to Y$ is cyclic but not parabolic and that $Y$ is hyperbolic.
+This case is analogous to the case where $h$ is generic.
+We only provide an outline of the proof.

+If $\emb(X,Y,h)$ contains a slit mapping, then it is homeomorphic to a circle by Theorem \ref{thm:AlmostRigidity}.
+So we may assume that $\emb(X,Y,h)$ does not contain any slit mapping.
+Form the annulus cover $\pi_A: A \to Y$ corresponding to the image of $\pi_1(h)$.
+We can define a continuous map $\lift_{x_1}: \maps(X,Y,h) \to A$ in a similar fashion as in Section \ref{sec:blob}.
+Let $\blob(x_1,X,Y,h)$ be the image of $\emb(X,Y,h)$ by $\lift_{x_1}$.
+This $\blob(x_1,X,Y,h)$ is compact and connected since $\emb(X,Y,h)$ is, according to Lemma \ref{lem:compactness} and Theorem \ref{thm:connected}.
+All of the results from Sections \ref{sec:blob}, \ref{sec:semismooth} and \ref{sec:noholes} pertai\-ning to the local geometry of $\blob(x_1,X,Y,h)$ extend to the current setting.
+The conclusion is that $\blob(x_1,X,Y,h)$ is a $2$-dimensional manifold with boundary.

-Suppose that $h: X \to Y$ is cyclic but not parabolic.
-Form the annulus cover $\pi_A: \wtilde Y \to Y$ corresponding to the image of $\pi_1(h)$.
-Then $\wtilde Y$ is isomorphic to a round annulus of finite modulus in the plane.
-Given $x_1 \in X$, we can define the map $\lift_1: \maps(X,Y,h) \to \wtilde Y$ and $\blob(x_1)$ in a similar way as in Section \ref{sec:blob}.
-The results of Sections \ref{sec:semismooth} and \ref{sec:noholes} all apply in the same way except for Theorem \ref{thm:blobisdisk2}.
-Let $R$ be the maximum value of $\m$ on $\emb(X,Y,h)$.
-Then $\blob(x_1,X_R)$ is homeomorphic to a circle and its complement in $\wtilde Y$ has two connected components.
-By a similar argument as in the proof of Theorem \ref{thm:blobisdisk2}, the complement of $\blob(x_1)$ in $\wtilde Y$ has two connected components and hence $\blob(x_1)$ is homeomorphic to a closed annulus.
+Let $\{X_r\}_{r \in [0,\infty]}$ be a $1$-parameter family of enlargements of $X$ as in Section \ref{sec:localmax}, let $\m$ be the associated modulus of extension, and let $R$ be the ma\-xi\-mum value of $\m$.
+By Proposition \ref{prop:globalmax} and Theorem \ref{thm:AlmostRigidity}, $\emb(X_R,Y,h)$ is homeomorphic to a circle via the evaluation map.
+It follows that $\blob(x_1,X_R,Y,h)$ is homeo\-morphic to a circle so that its complement in $A$ has two connected components.
+By a similar argument as in the proof of Theorem \ref{thm:blobisdisk}, the complement of $\blob(x_1,X,Y,h)$ has two connected components as well.
+Since $\blob(x_1,X,Y,h)$ is a planar $2$-dimensional manifold with two boundary components, it is homeomorphic to a closed annulus.